Top 10 things to do in Bahamas

 Little Stirrup Cay, Bahamas

 Coco Cay or Little Stirrup Cay is located in the northwest of Berry Islands.
 This cay is privately owned by the Royal Caribbean Cruise Line.
 Like other cays, there are hundreds of things to do here.
-You can enjoy relaxing on its stunning beach and also witness the fishes, rays and manatee in the coral basin.
+You can enjoy relaxing on its stunning beach and also witness the fishes, rays, and manatee in the coral basin.
 In addition to its crowded beach, the Little Stirrup Cay is home to a number of historical attractions including the ruins of a Navy Outpost.
 This breathtaking cay is definitely worth a visit when you are in the Bahamas.

 Junkanoo & the Museum

 Junkanoo is a famous street parade of the Bahamas which is held every year on Boxing Day and on New Year’s Day.
 The parade is held in numerous towns of the Bahamas yet the biggest parade occurs in Nassau.
-The parade is led by thousands of people who wear colorful costumes and dance on traditional music.
+The parade is led by thousands of people who wear colorful costumes and dance to traditional music.
 If you are visiting Nassau for the Junkanoo Parade, make sure to visit the Junkanoo Museum which will give you an amazing opportunity to explore the culture of Bahamas.
-The museum features some of the finest collections of costumes, fabrics, colorful masks and many other unique things.
+The museum features some of the finest collections of costumes, fabrics, colorful masks, and many other unique things.

 Glass Window Bridge